ginacontrino/drinking-game/README.md

 ### This is my game! :D

-After cloning the repo, simply run the following command in the terminal to play:
+After cloning the repo and running 'npm install', simply run the following command in the terminal to play:

     node Game.js